 And let’s face it: happy employees don’t leave.

 According to Forbes.com, 66% of employees that don’t feel appreciate would consider leaving their job.
 On the other hand, only 20% of employees that feel valued would consider looking at another opportunity.
-Consider that next time you’re thinking of cancelling the company happy hour!
+Consider that next time you’re thinking of canceling the company happy hour!

 Conversely, when looking at the job market from a recruiting perspective, there is an equal push in many of the same areas.